Stock (firearms): Comb

 The comb is another area of wide variation.
 Since the comb must support the shooter's cheek at a height that steadily aligns the aiming eye with the weapon's sights, higher sights such as telescopic sights require higher combs.

 The simplest form is a straight comb (A), which is the default form seen in all traditional rifles with iron sights.
-The Monte Carlo comb (B) is commonly found on stocks designed for use with scopes, and features an elevated comb to lift the cheek higher, while keeping the heel of the stock low.
-If the elevated comb is of a rounded dome shape, it is often called a hogback comb.
-A cheekpiece (C) is a raised section protruding from the side of the stock, which provides a more conformed support for the shooter's cheek.
+The Monte Carlo comb (B) is commonly found on stocks designed for use with scopes, and features an elevated comb to support the cheek higher and thus raise the line of sight to align with the scope's eyepiece, while keeping the heel of the stock low against the shoulder; if the elevated comb is of a rounded dome shape, it is often called a hogback comb.
+A cheekpiece (C) or cheek rest is a raised section protruding from the side of the stock, which provides a more conformed support for the shooter's cheek.
 There is some confusion between these terms, as the features are often combined, with the raised rollover cheekpiece (D) extending across the top of the stock to form essentially an exaggeratedly wide and high Monte Carlo comb.

-Some modern buttstocks have a movable comb piece called a cheek rest or cheek rise, which offers adjustable comb height that tailors to the shooter's ergonomic preference.
+Some modern buttstocks may be equipped with a movable comb piece (either in-built or detachable) called a cheek rise, which blends into a straight comb when lowered and can offer adjustable comb heights tailoring to the shooter's ergonomic preference.
+A straight comb can also be transformed into a raised comb by strap-mounting a detachable aftermarket accessory known as a cheek pad to the buttstock, which not only raises the cheek height but also provides more comfort as it is often made with leather, neoprene or foam paddings and even bean bag cushioning in some products.